-Notes: The four track cassette version may have been promo only.
+Notes: The four track cassette version contains the same tracks as on both singles and may have been promo only.
 This release showcases new recordings made at Sulan Studios in Cork, produced by Donal Lunny.
 These are described as being from the forthcoming "Ghosts & Heroes" album.
 However, when "Ghosts & Heroes" finally emerged in 1992, it was a retrospective compilation rather than a new work, and omitted all four of the tracks on this EP.
 Presumably the new album being worked on in 1989 was abandoned.
 All four tracks are present on the "Eyelids Into Snow" set.
 Greg Boland's place had been taken by Robbie Overson by this point.

 Help!: We need your help to complete this entry.
 If you can tell us more about this band then please do!
 We welcome any corrections, missing details, connections to other bands, where are they now, etc. We also need photos, scans, copies of releases or live or demo recordings, and any other memorabilia gathering dust in the attic.
 If you can help, then please get in touch.